aymene69/stremio-jackett/README.md

 And access it via `your_ip:3000`

 I recommend also deploying Nginx Proxy Manager and securing your network with SSL.
+If you need to have a different root path, you can pass the `ROOT_PATH` environment variable to the app.

 ## Thanks to [elfhosted.com](https://elfhosted.com) for hosting the cache server!